-Immunizations are not only a way of maintaining good health; it is a strict requirement of the University that your immunization record remain up to date.
-It is highly recommended by the University that you get all necessary shots prior to your arrival in the U.S. If somehow, you are unable to see your doctor before coming to school, you may go to the campus health center to get certain immunizations.
+Immunizations are not only a way of maintaining good health; it is a strict requirement of the University that your immunization record remains up to date.
+It is highly recommended by the University that you get all necessary shots before you arrive in the U.S. If somehow, you are unable to see your doctor before coming to school, you may go to the campus health center to get certain immunizations.
 Please keep in mind that you will be prevented from registering for spring courses (3rd term) if you are not properly immunized by October.